Juno I: Launch history

+Juno I was launched six times by ABMA in 1958, intending to place satellites in LEO.

 Following the successful launch of Explorer 1 on February 1, 1958, the first U.S. satellite, Juno I made five more launches before being retired in favor of Juno II.
 Although Juno I's launch of the Explorer 1 satellite was a huge success for the U.S. space program, only two of its remaining five flights were successful, Explorer 3 and Explorer 4, giving the Juno I vehicle a mission total success ratio of 50%.
 The Juno I vehicle was replaced by the Juno II in 1959.